quynhXEM/chat.web/docs/e2ee.md

 # Setting up recovery

-By default, Element strongly encourages (but does not require) users to set up recovery so that you can access history on your new devices as well as retain access to your message history and cryptographic identity when you lose all of your devices.
+By default, SOC Connect strongly encourages (but does not require) users to set up recovery so that you can access history on your new devices as well as retain access to your message history and cryptographic identity when you lose all of your devices.

 ## Removal of old settings